-The government wants to prevent forced marriages and help victims by introducing legislation, informing people of their rights and punishing offenders.
+The government wants to prevent forced marriages and help victims.
+It does this by introducing legislation, informing people of their rights and punishing offenders.

 Legislation to prevent forced marriage

-Since 5 December 2015, the Forced Marriage Prevention Act (in Dutch) has made it harder to force people to marry against their will in the Netherlands.
-The key points in the Act are summarised below.
+The Forced Marriage (Prevention) Act (in Dutch) has made it harder to force people in the Netherlands to marry against their will.
+The key points of the Act are set out below.

 To marry in the Netherlands both partners must be at least 18 years old.
-A marriage contracted abroad by children under the age of 18 (child marriage) will only be recognised in the Netherlands once both partners have reached the age of 18.
+If someone under 18 gets married abroad this is considered child marriage in the Netherlands.
+The marriage will only be recognised in the Netherlands once both partners have reached the age of 18.

-In the Netherlands, full cousins can get married and an aunt/uncle can marry their niece/nephew, but only if both partners declare on oath that they are marrying of their own free will.
-The same condition applies to same-sex partners, for example two male cousins or an uncle and nephew who wish to marry.
+In the Netherlands, full cousins can get married and an aunt or uncle can marry their nephew or niece.
+But only if both partners swear an oath that they are marrying of their own free will.
+The same condition applies to same-sex partners, for example 2 male cousins or an uncle and nephew who wish to marry.

 Criminal prosecution of forced marriage

 Forcing someone to marry is a crime.
-The following rules apply when offenders are prosecuted:
+The following rules apply for the prosecution of offenders:

-- Offenders can be sentenced to up to two years' imprisonment.
+- Offenders can be sentenced to up to 2 years in prison.

-- A Dutch national who has forced someone to marry abroad can be prosecuted in the Netherlands, even if forced marriage is not a criminal offence in the country where the marriage took place.
-The same applies to non-Dutch nationals who are permanent residents of the Netherlands.
+- A Dutch national who has forced someone to marry abroad can be prosecuted in the Netherlands.
+Even if forced marriage is not a crime in the country where the marriage took place.
+This also applies to non-Dutch nationals who are permanent residents of the Netherlands.

-- The six-year statute of limitations for forcing a minor to marry only takes effect when the victim turns 18.
-This gives the victim time to reflect on the implications of the forced marriage once they reach adulthood, and to report the crime.
+- Offenders can be prosecuted until 6 years after the forced marriage.
+If the victim was under 18 this period starts when the victim turns 18.
+This gives the victim time to reflect as an adult on the impact of the forced marriage, and to report the crime.

-- Persons suspected of forcing someone to marry may be kept in pre-trial detention to protect the victim.
+- A person suspected of forcing someone to marry may be held in pre-trial detention to protect the victim.

 - The Public Prosecution Service has the power to investigate offenders.
-For example, they can ask telephone providers to hand over phone records.
+For example, they can check a person’s phone records.

 Arranged marriages without force